-The Old Tobacco Factory is one of the monumental buildings of the city, built in a Renaissance style with the feel of an Escorial monastery.
+This wonderful place is one of the monumental buildings of the city, built in a Renaissance style with the feel of an Escorial monastery.

-It was built in the eighteenth century, with the objective of concentrating the various tobacco companies scattered throughout the city.
+The Old Tobacco Factory of Seville was built in the eighteenth century.
+The objective of concentrating the various tobacco companies scattered throughout the city.